 - Use OTC Medicines.
 But be smart about what you reach for and how much you take.
 Pain medicines like basic aspirin or ibuprofen can help with muscle and joint aches and pains.
 If you are withdrawing from opioids, expect to experience diarrhea (opiate use causes constipation, and withdrawal causes the opposite).
 Take some OTC medications meant to help ease this symptom if it gets to be excessive (although a “better out than in” mentality is useful in the beginning, as long as you replenish fluids and electrolytes).
 The same goes for vomiting.
 If you’re not sure what is safe for you to use based on your particular drug abuse history, talk to your doctor or contact us for assistance.

 - See an Acupuncturist.
-Acupuncture is best used in conjunction with massage.
-These therapies will stimulate your nervous system in different ways, releasing endorphins and easing muscle and joint pain.
+This therapy will stimulate your nervous system in different ways, releasing endorphins and easing muscle and joint pain.
 They can also help you enter a deep state of relaxation, offering you some relief from any mental distress you’re experiencing during your drug detox.

 - Distract Yourself.
-You don’t have to stay in bed all the time, but at first that might be all that you feel like doing.
-Make sure you take your mind off of the nagging urges to use again by distracting yourself.
-Watch movies, play video games, talk to people on the phone, read, take a walk or do anything else that will take your mind off of unpleasant symptoms.
+You don’t have to stay in bed all the time, but at first, that might be all you feel like doing.
+Make sure you take your mind off of the nagging urges to use it again by distracting yourself.
+Watch movies, play video games, talk to people on the phone, read, take a walk, or do anything else that will take your mind off unpleasant symptoms.
 Have friends drop by steadily to keep you focused.

 Needless to say, you should take time off of work to detox.
 Take a break from your other responsibilities for the time being as well.
 This time is meant for you.
 Have friends or loved ones help around the house.
 Have your kids stay with their grandparents so you don’t have to worry about getting them to and from school on time.
 Then be kind to yourself when you ease back into your normal (but now drug-free) routine.
 Start with the essentials, accept help when it is offered, seek help when you need it, and remember that you’ve just accomplished something that took a lot of courage and fortitude.
 You’re stronger for it, and although it will take time to see the ripple effect in your life, things will look up!